Semyonov

 Buy a matryoshka doll!

 You will simply not be able to leave Semyonov without a matryoshka doll!
 In the local museum of matryoshka dolls and traditional toys, you can learn about the roots of this craft, see a huge collection of antique specimens produced not only by the local factory, but throughout the Soviet Union.
 As it turns out, there is no limit to the variety of dolls on display!
 Pride of place in the collection belongs to a unique record-breaking giant 72-piece matryoshka doll created in 1970.
-Be sure to check out the local store where you can buy nesting dolls at reasonable prices, and if you want something special and handmade, then sign your own toy at the master class.
+Be sure to check out the local store where you can buy nesting dolls at reasonable prices, and if you want something special and handmade, then paint your own toy at the master class.

 06